alkkuma1/alkkuma1.github.io/content/en/home/experience.md

   location = "California"
   date_start = "2016-01-01"
   date_end = "2016-12-31"
-  description = "I learned the basics of cooking, the passion and the secrets of a good burger."
+  description = "I learned the basics of cooking, the passion and the secrets of a good burger"
 +++